usnistgov/fipy/docs/source/USAGE.rst

     $ python myScript.py

-The following plot shows the scaling behavior for multiple processors.
-We compare solution time vs number of Slurm_ tasks (available cores) for a `Method of Manufactured Solutions Allen-Cahn problem`_.

-.. plot:: pyplots/scaling.py
-   :align: center
-   :alt: "Speedup" relative to PySparse versus number of tasks (processes) on a log-log plot.

-   Scaling behavior of different solver packages [#MMS]_.

-A few things can be observed in this plot:

-- Both :ref:`PETSc` and :ref:`Trilinos` exhibit power law scaling, but the power is less than 0.8.
-At least one source of this less-than-optimal scaling is that our "``...Grid...``" meshes parallelize by dividing the mesh into slabs, which leads to more communication overhead than more compact partitions.
-The "``...Gmsh...``" meshes partition more efficiently, but carry more overhead in other ways.
-We'll be making efforts to improve the partitioning of the "``...Grid...``" meshes in a future release.

-- :ref:`PETSc` has comparable serial performance to :ref:`PySparse`
-  and :ref:`Trilinos` lags somewhat.

-- The :ref:`SciPy` solvers are about three times slower than :ref:`PETSc` and :ref:`PySparse` and only run in serial.  :ref:`Windows` users may consider installing `Windows Subsystem for Linux`_ to gain access to the parallel solver suites; switching to :ref:`PETSc` can yield a ten-fold improvement in performance on an 8-core laptop and sixty-fold on a 64-core workstation.

-These results are likely both problem and architecture dependent.
-You should develop an understanding of the scaling behavior of your own codes before doing "production" runs.

 The easiest way to confirm that :term:`FiPy` is properly configured to solve in parallel is to run one of the examples, e.g.,::